Minnesota Gun Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-In Minnesota, you must obtain a concealed handgun permit to carry a concealed gun on (or near) your body, unless you are on your own property, at your place of business, or engaged in lawful hunting activities.
+In Minnesota, you must obtain a handgun permit to carry a firearm on (or near) your body (either openly or concealed), unless you are on your own property, at your place of business, or engaged in lawful hunting activities.
 (Mn.
 Stat.
 Ann. § 624.714.)
+The law does not distinguish between open or concealed carry for the purposes of issuing a permit.

 For more information, see Open and Concealed Gun Carrying Laws in Minnesota.

-How to Obtain a Concealed Handgun Permit in Minnesota
+How to Obtain a Handgun Permit in Minnesota

-To obtain a concealed handgun permit, you must apply at the police or sheriff’s office in the county where you reside.
+To obtain a handgun permit, you must complete an application and apply at the police or sheriff’s office in the county where you reside.
 To qualify, you must:

 - be at least 21 years old